Nevenall/sufficient-reason/System/Working_Magick.md

   Without extra effort the effects of magick are localized to the mage and their most immediate environment.
 However, by adding a Correspondence component it is possible to make an effect reach a target or location at any distance.
 With the addition of Spirit the spell can reach into other worlds as well.

-  Targeting through correspondence can be a matter of pure distance, but it can also be a matter of reaching the target though intimate relations.
-The classic spell upon a lock of their hair, is an example of Relation from the Practice of Witchcraft.
+  Targeting through Correspondence can be a matter of pure distance, but it can also be a matter of reaching the target though intimate relations.
+The classic spell upon a lock of their hair is an example of Relational Correspondence from the Practice of Witchcraft.

   Rank | Distance (Correspondence)      | Relation (Correspondence)
   ----:|:-------------------------------|:--------------------------